Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Results

 \subsection{MD Simulation stability}

+To ensure a consistent stability comparison between GRACE-FS-M and UNEP-v1, all MD stability tests were performed using double-precision LAMMPS calculations for both potentials.
+The neighbor-list settings were kept identical, with \texttt{neighbor 2.0 bin} and \texttt{neigh\_modify every 1 delay 0 check yes}, to avoid numerical differences arising from different neighbor-list update protocols.
+For each potential, six ensemble models were evaluated, and the maximum energy drift during the NVE stage was summarized using the ensemble mean, minimum, and maximum values.

-We evaluate the stability of two MLIPs in MD simulations under different temperatures by adapting the procedure from Ref. \cite{MSMSE-MD-stability}.
-For a given system, we conduct an NVT simulation for 10 ps with a specific initial temperature followed by a 100 ps NVE simulation, monitoring the total energy drift during the NVE phase.
-A non-zero energy drift reflects numerical inaccuracies inherent to the potential, as the total energy should be conserved in an NVE ensemble.
-The results for monolayer goldene are presented in Fig. \ref{fig4-goldene}.
-Both MLIPs exhibit a similar, temperature-dependent energy drift, with all values remaining below 2.5×10$^{-3}$ meV/atom (Fig. \ref{fig4-goldene}a).
-Despite this quantitative similarity in energy conservation, a critical qualitative difference in structural stability is observed.
-As shown in Fig. \ref{fig4-goldene}(b, c), the goldene structure remains stable as a monolayer when simulated with the UNEP-v1 potential.
-In contrast, the structure collapses into a thicker, multi-layer configuration when simulated with the GRACE-FS-M potential.
-This divergence indicates that the two MLIPs impart different thermal stability to the goldene monolayer.
-Nevertheless, both potentials successfully maintain the atomic coordination of gold, confirming their ability to model metallic systems without catastrophic failure.
+We evaluate the MD stability of the two MLIPs at different temperatures by adapting the procedure from Ref.~\cite{MSMSE-MD-stability}.
+For each system, we first perform a 10 ps NVT simulation at the target temperature, followed by a 100 ps NVE simulation to monitor the total energy drift.
+A non-zero energy drift reflects numerical errors of the potential and its implementation, since the total energy should be conserved in an ideal NVE ensemble.
+In addition to energy conservation, we also examine whether the simulated structures retain their structural integrity after finite-temperature MD.